Sustainability | Governance | Supply Chain ManagementSustainable Procurement

 (1) Sustainability Requirements

-TDK Group communicates the sustainability requirements it expects suppliers to comply with in their transactions by incorporating CSR-related clauses such as legal compliance, environmental conservation, prohibition of forced labor, respect for human rights, and product safety into their basic transaction agreements.
+TDK Group communicates the sustainability requirements it expects all suppliers to comply with in their transactions by incorporating CSR-related clauses such as legal compliance, environmental conservation, prohibition of forced labor, respect for human rights, and product safety into their basic transaction agreements.
+In addition, we formulated the TDK Group Business Partner Code of Conduct in October 2024, establishing common requirements that all suppliers are expected to comply with.

 (2) Supplier Screening